 ADCs offer multiple protection

-To shield data centre infrastructure from attack, organisations need a solution that can mitigate a multitude of threat vectors and still deliver unmatched performance.
+To shield data center infrastructure from attack, organisations need a solution that can mitigate a multitude of threat vectors and still deliver unmatched performance.

-Application delivery controllers (ADCs) can help organisations to safeguard their data centre infrastructure.
-Deployed in the heart of the data centre, ADCs can block attacks, intercept and inspect encrypted traffic and prevent unauthorised access to applications.
+Application delivery controllers (ADCs) can help organisations to safeguard their data center infrastructure.
+Deployed in the heart of the data center, ADCs can block attacks, intercept and inspect encrypted traffic and prevent unauthorised access to applications.

-Organisations should evaluate the security features of ADCs carefully to make sure they can mitigate data centre risks effectively.
-They should seek a product line that helps to protect servers and applications from data centre risks, while still providing unmatched application performance.
+Organisations should evaluate the security features of ADCs carefully to make sure they can mitigate data center risks effectively.
+They should seek a product line that helps to protect servers and applications from data center risks, while still providing unmatched application performance.
 An ADC that includes a comprehensive set of security features at no additional cost can be a bonus.

 By Greg Barnes, Managing Director, ANZ, A10 Networks